 Even though the manufacturing of many PFCs has been phased out in recent years, they are still present in the environment—including on (or in) many of the items you may have around your house.
 New short-chain PFCs have been developed in recent years to replace their predecessors, but they are also slow to break down in the environment, and are raising many of the same health concerns as long-chain PFCs.

 Defend Your Drinking Water Against PFCs

 Perfluorinated chemicals will continue to be an ongoing health and environmental threat.
-The best protection against perfluorinated chemicals in your drinking water is to have a final barrier system in place, such as a Berkey® gravity-fed water purification system with powerful filters that have been independently tested to remove perfluorinated chemicals to below detectable levels.
+The best protection against perfluorinated chemicals in your drinking water is to have a final barrier system in place, such as a Berkey® gravity-fed water filtration system with powerful filters that have been independently tested to remove perfluorinated chemicals to below detectable levels.

-For a more in-depth examination of PFCs, associated health risks, and tips for reducing your exposure, read our article: Black Berkey® Purification Elements: The Final Barrier against PFOA and Other PFCs in Drinking Water.
+For a more in-depth examination of PFCs, associated health risks, and tips for reducing your exposure, read our article: Black Berkey® Elements: The Final Barrier against PFOA and Other PFCs in Drinking Water.